-It’s fun to come up with your own workouts and programs!
+It’s fun to come up with your own strength workouts and powerlifting programs!
 I always enjoyed it.
 When I first got into lifting heavy, strength programming was part of the training, part of the fun.

 But many people don’t try because they are worried about doing strength programming ‘wrong’ or they just go round and round in circles.